BIO

 Cherry Beach, Tkaronto, Dawn 9/12/2001, 8speakers installed in the colonnade of trees. seen through telephoto lens.

-Anne Bourne artist/ composer, mentor.
-Seasoned in international intermedia performance, recording and installation, Anne creates electroacoustic sound fields from microtonal cello, voice and field recording.
-Anne imparts the listening practices and text scores of Pauline Oliveros independently, and as faculty Center for Deep Listening, Rensselaer, NY.
+Anne Bourne sound artist/ composer, mentor.
+Seasoned in international intermedia performance, recording and installation, Anne improvises microtonal cello, voice, piano and field recording into electroacoustic soundfields in attunement to water.
+Anne imparts the listening practices and text scores of Pauline Oliveros independently, and as distance faculty and advisor to Center for Deep Listening, Rensselaer, NY.
 Anne’s listening and sounding events and walks engage symbiotic listening and accumulate choral sound fields as peace activism.
 Chalmers Fellow. annebournemusic.com/

 250 wds

 Anne Bourne composer/ artist, composes electroacoustic compositions for multichannel spatial installations in collaboration with artists and writers, scholars and scientists who stand for the wild forests and deep ocean; creates emergent streams of piano, cello, voice, AV field recording, and text.
 Experienced in ceremony; international concert touring (Resilienze Festival, Bologna 2019, MMM_MM Geneva CH, 2020) with award winning collaborative recordings, dance theatre, and films.
-Anne is alumnae of sangre de cristo mountain deep listening ™ retreats; with early distance telematics experience, a creative sonics improviser with composer Pauline Oliveros (1932-2016) (Primordial/ Lift); affiliate at Center for Deep Listening, Rensselaer NY; and Trustee for IONE, (Pauline Oliveros Trust.)
-Anne imparts Oliveros’ text scores, to lead environmental listening and sounding, in collective empathic gesture, in the coalescence of dissonance, and walk.
-As researcher in the littoral sonic environment, Anne is a participant at OceanUNI, TBA21/ OceanSpace, Venice IT; an affiliate with COHDS Concordia Montreal; and Geopoetics Symposium, convened by poet Erin Robinsong, with keynotes Astrida Neimanis (Bodies of Water), indigenous scholar Dylan Robinson (Hungry Listening), and artist Cosmo Sheldrake (Wake up Calls), Cortes Island CA, 2022.
-In new creation research with Astrida Neimanis, Patty Chang, Aleksija Neimanis (Learned Endings Henry Art Gallery, Seattle); choreographer Kim de Jong w/ filmmaker Philippe Léonard ([m]other, Université de Montreal); choreographer Hanna Sybille Müller and electronic musician Emily Millard; electronic composer/ producer Kara Lis Coverdale.
+Anne is alumnae of sangre de cristo mountain deep listening ™ retreats; with early distance telematics experience, a creative sonics improviser with composer Pauline Oliveros (1932-2016) (Primordial/ Lift); Faculty and Advisory Board at Center for Deep Listening, Rensselaer NY; and Trustee for IONE (Pauline Oliveros Trust.)
+Anne imparts Oliveros’ text scores, leading environmental listening walks in collective empathic gesture, and the coalescence of sounding choral dissonance as beauty.
+A Chalmers Fellow Anne researches in the littoral sonic environment Anne is a participant at OceanUNI, TBA21/ OceanSpace, Venice IT; an affiliate of COHDS Concordia Montreal; Geopoetics Symposium, convened by poet Erin Robinsong, with keynotes Astrida Neimanis (Bodies of Water), indigenous scholar Dylan Robinson (Hungry Listening), and artist Cosmo Sheldrake (Wake up Calls), Cortes Island in the Pacific North West.
+In new creation research with Astrida Neimanis ( Bodies of Water ); filmmaker/ live projectionist Philippe Léonard (God speed you black emperor).
+Imminent vinyl release 2026 Radio Amnion Jol Thoms, UK; and current release with electronic composer/ producer Kara Lis Coverdale From Where you Came, Small Town Supersound 2025.
 An excerpt of Anne’s ‘soundfield memory restoration archive’ was adapted by editor Michael Nardone for Aural Poetics edition, OEI Sweden.
+Recent publications Bodies of Sound: Becoming the Feminist Ear, editors Irene Revell and Sarah Shin; A Year of Deep Listening, editor Stephanie Loveless.
 To imagine climate peace, Anne listens with footsteps as touch, composing in attunement to the spectral wave patterns of water.
 Anne’s daughter is named Willa. annebournemusic.com/

 SELECTed PRESS